-The "Regulation governing Wageningen University Advisory Committee on Appeals and Objections" applies to this objection procedure.
+The "Wageningen University Regulations Governing the Advisory Committee for Objections" apply to this objection procedure.
 The aforementioned Advisory Committee will advise the Academic Board on an objection.

 Honorary doctorate

 Article 23 Honorary doctorate

 Upon nomination by the Executive Board, the Academic Board is authorised to award the degree doctor honoris causa (honorary doctorate) to an individual in recognition of outstanding accomplishments.
 This doctorate is conferred by and in the presence of the Academic Board in a manner which is determined by this Board.